Pre-Employment Screening Costs: Manual vs. Automated Compared

 Scope: modular, standardized

-A platform like Indicium consolidates all screening steps in parallel: identity verification, sanctions lists, PEP, and adverse media in one workflow.
+A platform like Indicium consolidates all review steps in parallel: identity verification, sanctions lists, PEP, adverse media in one workflow.
 Advantage: fast, scalable, audit-proof.
-Disadvantage: in very specific individual cases, sometimes less depth.
+Disadvantage: sometimes less depth in very specific individual cases.

 Cost comparison by scenario